vishalmamidi/sre/README.md

 | Focus  | works with dev & ops for software delivery lifecycyle | ensures reliabliity, scalability & performance                                                           |
 | Goals  | Faster delivery, increased deployment frequency,      | system reliability, availability, and performance through scalable and sustainable operations |

-#### SLA - Service level agreement
-commitment between service provider and customer, Like 99% SLA how reliable/available the system is to its end users expressed in percentage

-example
-SLA for Accessibility
-SLA for Response Time
-SLA for Error Rate

 #### DHCP - **Dynamic Host Configuration Protocol**
 It is a protocol that allows networks to dynamically allocate IP addresses to hosts on the network